 As in many parts of the world, the tradition of Easter eggs has arrived in Rome and the weeks running up to Easter see supermarkets, stores and speciality confectioners’ overflowing with large, ornate chocolate eggs.
 Look out too for sugar lambs, made from pure sugar, chocolate hens and other creatures.
 On St. Joseph’s day, March 19th, soft fried batter treats, bigne di San Giuseppe, are also very popular.
 Traditional Easter Sunday lunch in Rome is usually abbacchio, oversized roast lamb which is actually one of the most popular dishes in Rome all year round.
 If you’re planning to eat at a traditional trattoria in Rome on Easter Sunday, don’t forget to book ahead!

-If you want to apply for tickets for the papal masses on Easter Thursday, Good Friday and Easter Saturday in Rome 2018, please note that all applications have to be consigned no later than March 15th.
-To reserve tickets, click here.
+If you want to apply for tickets for the papal masses on Easter Thursday, Good Friday and Easter Saturday in Rome 2019, please note that all applications have to be consigned no later than the end of March.
+The page for reserving tickets (still being updated) can be found here.
 All tickets for papal masses are issued free of charge so don’t unscrupulous tour operators charge you for these.